Robo-Uzi/robo-uzi.github.io/_posts/2025-08-01-Red-Team-Resources.markdown

 tags: [Resources]
 ---

+**Links and tools shared on this site are credited to their original creators.
+All rights belong to their respective authors.**

 - **[revshells](https://www.revshells.com/)**: Generate all types of reverse shells.

 - **[GTFObins](https://gtfobins.github.io/)**: Living off the land Unix binaries that can be used to bypass local security restrictions in misconfigured systems.